Our Framework for Measuring Algorithmic Performance and Potential

 Is exposure concentrated in audience clusters that align with the artist’s creative direction and long-term goals — audiences where the music is likely to resonate and generate sustained positive feedback?
 Or is the artist connected to a fragmented mix of disjointed communities that are unlikely to convert into durable growth engines?

-An artist may generate algorithmic streams while being anchored in clusters that do not reflect their intended scene, geography, or contextual positioning.
-In such cases, trends can appear positive in surface-level dashboards while concealing structural constraints on expansion.
 Conversely, strong alignment between audience clusters and strategic priorities does not automatically guarantee scale — an artist may be well positioned yet lack sufficient authority within that niche to be consistently recommended over competitors.
-However, positioning fit creates the preconditions for growth.
-When audience alignment is strong, listeners are more likely to respond positively once the track is recommended, increasing the probability of expansion into adjacent communities with similar characteristics.
+However, positioning fit does create the preconditions for growth: when audience alignment is strong, listeners are more likely to respond positively once the track is recommended, increasing the probability of further expansion and repeat recommendations.

-Audience Coverage: How Much Audience Remains Untapped?
+Audience Coverage: How Much Room There Is To Grow?

 To assess this dimension, we rely on two core proprietary metrics: Addressable Audience and Algorithmic Outreach.